-By fall 2012, UHV opened its second residential facility, Jaguar Court, and broke ground on its first all-new residential hall, Jaguar Suites (scheduled to open fall 2013).
-Enrollment in Victoria increased beyond 1,000 students for the first time, and plans have been made to break ground in summer 2013 on UHV's first new building on campus in more than a decade.
-The Academic & Economic Development Building will be located on Ben Wilson Street, northeast of the University Center.
+By fall 2012, UHV opened its second residential facility, Jaguar Court, and broke ground on its first all-new residential hall, Jaguar Suites, which opened in fall 2013.
+Enrollment in Victoria increased beyond 1,000 students for the first time, and construction workers broke ground in summer 2013 on UHV's first new building on campus in more than a decade.
+The Academic & Regional Economic Development Building will open in 2015 on Ben Wilson Street, northeast of the University Center.

-With an overall enrollment of more than 4,300 students, UHV has been the fastest-growing regional university in Texas since 2000.
-Offering more than 60 bachelor's and master's degree programs and concentrations, UHV provides a wide range of academic choices as well as some of the lowest tuition rates in the state.
+With an overall enrollment of nearly 4,500 students, UHV has been the fastest-growing regional university in Texas since 2000.
+Offering more than 65 bachelor's and master's degree programs and concentrations, UHV provides a wide range of academic choices as well as some of the lowest tuition rates in the state.